What is Fragmentation in an Operating System

 Fragmentation as a Result of Allocation and Deallocation

-When programs are loaded or allocated to memory and later removed (deallocated from memory), they leave gaps or holes in memory.
-Over time, those holes or gaps will become small enough that they become unusable, resulting in fragmentation.
+When programs are frequently allocated and deallocated, they leave gaps or holes in memory, which worsen over time.
+Those holes or gaps will become small enough that they become unusable, resulting in fragmentation.
 The more often programs are loaded and deallocated from memory, the more fragmentation in the memory there will be.

 Types of Fragmentation in Operating Systems